Artan Mehmeti

 Artan Mehmeti (born 1 April 1975) is a Kosovan former professional basketball player who played for several clubs of the Kosovo Basketball Superleague.
-Mehmeti was one of the most successful Kosovan playmakers in the 1990s and in the beginning of the 21st century.
+Mehmeti was one of the most successful Kosovan playmakers in the 1990s and at the beginning of the 21st century.

 Career

 Mehmeti started his career with his hometown club Trepça in 1992.
 He won the Kosovo League in 1992 with Trepça.
 Mehmeti played for Shkëndija and Drita in 1995–1998.
 During the Kosovo War, Mehmeti played for the Westminster Warriors of the NBL.
-After the war, he returned to Trepça winning the Kosovo Superleague in 2001.
+After the war, he returned to Trepça, winning the Kosovo Superleague in 2001.
 Mehmeti was selected the MVP of that season.

 National team career

 Mehmeti was part of the Kosovo national team in a friendly tournament in Alexandria in 2005 with Egypt and Romania.